divine-ray/Servilia/Groupings/Amida/The Balatro.md

 > [!INFO] Legacy
 >
 > [[23-45-01-21.01.25]] - a squad of MECHs considered terrorist-mercenaries.
 Callsign "M", lowercase m as insignia/alias.
-> rogue [[MECH Unit]] pilot/union which has abandoned and overridden its enforced destiny, now leading an elite mercenary group.
+> rogue [[MECH Units|MECH Unit]] pilot/union which has abandoned and overridden its enforced destiny, now leading an elite mercenary group.
 > have sealed their host within, leading to neurological decay (as MECH plights will damage the human over prolonged periods).
 > has painted itself in vain of a joker (blue-purple-green/blue-red).
 >